hkirk/swtafp-slides/slides/04/immutable-data-structures.md

 * <!-- .element: class="fragment" --> map, filter, `fold`, foldBack are all $ O(n) $<br/>
 * <!-- .element: class="fragment" --> complexity of recursion is in worst case $ O(n*log(n)) $<br/>
-* <!-- .element: class="fragment" --> Enumarations can be used to simplify and optimize this
+* <!-- .element: class="fragment" --> Enumerations can be used to simplify and optimize this

 ---